manwar/theweeklychallenge/content/blog/review-challenge-038.md

     $/x;
 ```

-By [Ryan Thompson](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-038/ryan-thompson/perl5/ch-1.pl).
+By [**Ryan Thompson**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-038/ryan-thompson/perl5/ch-1.pl).
 Yes, we do agree, the regex is the real star.

 ```perl
 # This regex is the real star of the show